sieve-project/sieve/docs/reprod.md

 Checking for cluster resource states...
 [ERROR] persistentvolumeclaim TERMINATING inconsistency: 0 seen after learning run, but 1 seen after testing run
 ```
-The bug appears in commit `fe8f91da3cd8aab47f21f7a3aad4abc5d4b6a0dd`.
+The bug was found in commit `fe8f91da3cd8aab47f21f7a3aad4abc5d4b6a0dd`.

 ### [instaclustr-cassandra-operator-407](https://github.com/instaclustr/cassandra-operator/issues/407)
 This one is special.
 Please build in this way